Coach Amanda

 I wanted to be a mother, but he wasn’t ready to be a dad anytime in the next fifteen years.
 By then I’d be in my mid-fifties and getting pregnant wouldn’t be an option anymore.
 I wanted to be with him, though, so I just hoped it would work out.
 Every few months we would have a fight about it.
 In spite of that, we moved in together.

-Finally he agreed to do couple’s coaching with me.
+Finally he agreed to do couples’ coaching with me.
 During the session, the coach declared that we were broken up.
 A couple months later my boyfriend moved out and left town.
 I put my stuff in storage and flew across the country to my parents’ house.

 I felt like a complete failure: thirty-nine years old, dumped, single, no family of my own, staying with my parents.

-Eventually he wouldn’t even return my texts.
 In spite of all the tools, training, and support I had, it hadn’t worked out.
 I was devastated.
 There was no one in the world I could imagine loving the way I loved him.
 I couldn’t imagine getting over him in time to have a child with another man.

 So I realized I just couldn’t.
 Most mothers I knew were raising their children alone anyway.
 I would just go into it with eyes wide open.
 I started a bank account with the label “Baby.”